Semrush helps you:

 These statistics reveal a correlation between YouTube usage in the USA and higher levels of education.

-70% of adults with a high school education or less use the video-sharing platform.
-This rises to 86% for those with some college education.
-Among those with more than a college education, 89% use YouTube.
+79% of adults with a high school education or less use the video-sharing platform.
+This rises to 87% for those with some college education.
+Among those with more than a college education, 90% use YouTube.

 Source: Pew Research Center

-YouTube usage by device
+YouTube Usage by Device

 In YouTube’s early days, PCs and laptops were the only real viewing options.
 But the digital landscape has changed hugely since 2005.
 Smartphones and smart TVs have altered how people interact with the world – and with YouTube specifically.